GunioRobot/athenry/doc/QuickStart.md

 **snapshoturl**
 : This is the url where Athenry will grab the portage snapshot from.

-**arch**
-: This is the architecture you plan on building for.

-**verbose**
-: Does just what it implies, toggles verbosity.
-Even with this set to false you can tailf the log file to see Athenry's progress.

 **overlays**
-: This takes a hash of overlays you would like to use.
+: This takes a list of overlays you would like to use.
 You can optionally specify an additional overlay url to be pulled in.
-This hash is then passed onto either layman or playman.

-**pkgmanager**
+**sync**
+: Sets the default rsync mirror for the portage tree.

+**sets**
+: A listing of set files to install.
+This is how packages to be installed into the chroot are handled.

+**package\_manager**
 : This can be set to either paludis or emerge.

-**sets**
-: An array listing set files to install.
-This is how packages to be installed into the chroot is handled.

-**timezone**
-: Timezone to be set for the chroot.
+**profile**
+: Default gentoo profile to use, this does not override configuration settings you may have set, this is only to assure the make.profile symlink is set correctly.

 ###Emerge